damianham/damianham.github.io/_posts/2017-11-13-crystal-on-debian-stretch.markdown

 ![benchmarks](http://i.imgur.com/cjoXet6.png)

 One of the issues with Ruby and Ruby on Rails apps is that they can't be distributed to customers without leaving your intellectual property wide open to copying.
 Some time ago I built a 3 stage process to bootstrap a Rails application compiled with JRuby and running in the JVM.
-It worked but it was complicated.
+It worked but it was complicated and of course requires a compatible JVM on the client workstation.
 Crystal gives us an opportunity to distribute self contained Ruby applications to customers in executable binary format.

 Crystal installs and runs without issues on Mac OSX however I had a few problems installing on Debian Stretch, but no worries - they are easily overcome.
-There isn't (at this time) an installable debian package for Stretch so I found the best option is to install with linuxbrew and to do it in 2 stages.
+There isn't (at this time) an installable debian package for Stretch so I found the best option is to install with linuxbrew.
+Read on for details of how I got it working on Debian Stretch.

 First of all install linuxbrew with
 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"
 ```